Category:

 United States of America

-What was James Brown's net worth?
+What Was James Brown's Net Worth?

 James Brown was an American musician who had a net worth of $100 million at the time of his death in 2006.
-James Brown is commonly known as "The Godfather of Soul".
+James Brown is commonly known as "The Godfather of Soul."
 When he died, he had the respect and admiration of millions of fans around the world.

 Estate Fight

 The specific terms of James Brown's will designated that his many costumes and household items be split evenly by his six surviving children.
 The will set aside $2 million to pay for scholarships for his grandchildren.
-The remaining estate was to a charitable trust called the "I Feel Good Trust".
+The remaining estate was to a charitable trust called the "I Feel Good Trust."

 After a 2008 lawsuit launched by his children that claimed their father was not mentally fit when he made his will, a compromise was reached that gave 1/4 of the Brown estate to his children and 1/4 to Tomi Rae Hynie.
 The South Carolina State Supreme Court decision voided this compromise and called for James' original will terms to be followed.
 The court ruled that family compromise caused "the total dismemberment of Brown's carefully crafted estate plan and its resurrection in a form that grossly distorts his intent."

-Music Catalogue Rights/Royalties
+Music Catalog Rights/Royalties

 Early Life